 Spend the day at an animal & attractions park

 A hugely popular day trip for families, there’s enough to do at World of Country Life to keep you and your little ones entertained for days.
 A quintessential countryside attraction, animals take centre stage, with the chance to hand feed a Deer or Llama, walk a pygmy goat, or bottle feed a lamb As well as its eclectic mix of animals, there’s also a daily programme of activities, trampolines, a full size pirate ship, adventure playground, and Maize Maze.
 For more adult interests, The Hall of Transport houses one of the largest collection of vintage vehicles, motorcycles and steam engines in the country.

 West Down Lane, Sandy Bay, Exmouth / Mon-Sun 10am-5pm

 There’s no shortage of historic landmarks in Devon and one of the finest is Buckland Abbey, an ancient gem nestled amid the picturesque Tavy Valley landscape.
 Dating back over 7,000 years, the fully restored National Trust building is now part museum, part house, and is awash with significant trinkets that help tell its long and distinguished story.
 Highlights include the Great Barn, virtually unchanged since its construction, and the stunning Elizabethan gardens.

 Yelverton / Mon-Sun 10am-5pm

 Immerse yourself in the world of gin

-Along with cider, gin is a big deal in Devon.
-Among the most renowned purveyors of Devon gin is The Plymouth Gin Distillery, a historic company in operation since the late 18th-century.
-Visitors can come and discover the history of the distillery and learn about the centuries-old gin-making process by joining official tours that include a short tutored tasting of Plymouth Gin Original and Plymouth Sloe Gin.
+Devon is considered one of the gin capitals of the UK and among the most renowned purveyors of Devon gin is the Plymouth Gin Distillery, a historic company that’s been in operation since the late 18th-century.
+Fans of the juniper berry-based drink can come and discover the history of the distillery and learn about the centuries-old gin-making process, by joining official guided tours of the site’s production facilities.
+Tours also include a short tutored tasting session of the home-grown gin.